dfo-no/krb-webclient/README.md

 # Kravbank webclient README

-This README is written for MAC users.
+This README is written for Mac users.

 ## Installation